Division of Assets

 - Values of all property interests held by the spouses

-- Economic standing of each party
+- The economic standing of each spouse

 - The cause of the parties’ estrangement